shixuansun/shixuansun.github.io/_pages/about.md

 He received his Ph.D. in Computer Sciences from the Department of Computer Science and Engineering, Hong Kong University of Science and Technology (HKUST) in 2020, supervised by [Dr. Qiong Luo](http://www.cs.ust.hk/~luo/).
 Prior to that, he got his M.S and B.S. in Computer Sciences from the School of Software Engineering, Tongji University in 2014 and 2011 respectively.
-During 2014 to 2015, he worked as a Software Developer Engineer at Microsoft (Shanghai) from 2014 to 2015.
+He worked as a Software Development Engineer at Microsoft (Shanghai) from 2014 to 2015.

 Research Projects
 ======